 “I used to do that when I was a kid at 15.”

 “All grown up now?”

-“You are so cute,” he kissed me chastely, maybe even tentatively, afraid I wanted to fuck him some more.
+“You are so cute,” he kisses me chastely, maybe even tentatively.
+Is he afraid I want to fuck him some more.
 “And so hot.”

 “What are we doing today.
 I’m done with the band for now.”

 “Well, have some coffee and read your review in the Miami Herald.”